A fan is worth a thousand followers.

 There are many reasons to get into the merch game beyond the additional revenue stream it can create.
 Merch connects your fans to your brand, gives them a chance to show off their enthusiasm for you, and makes them feel like a part of something bigger.

-It's a business idea where you can apply your creativity in fresh ways beyond the content or products that brought your fans to you in the first place.
+It also gives you a chance to apply your creativity in fresh ways beyond the content or products that brought your fans to you in the first place.